"

 A trapezoid with vertical parallel lines.
 Tomruen, CC BY-SA 4.0.

-Trapezoids are identified by their angles.
+Trapezoids can also be identified by their angles.

-Quadrilaterals that are Irregulars also known as (aka) Trapeziums
+Quadrilaterals that are Irregulars

 black line drawing of a shape with four unequal sides and four unequal angles.